FastFilter/xor_singleheader/README.md

 The packed format avoids storing zero bytes and relies on a bitset to locate them, so it should be expected to be somewhat slower.
 The packed format might be smaller or larger.
-It might be beneficial when using 16-bit binary fuse filters.
+It might be beneficial when using 16-bit binary fuse filters for users who need to preserve every bytes, and who do not care about the computational overhead.
 When in doubt, prefer the regular (unpacked) format.

 The two formats use slightly different APIs.